 Despite all the extra hardware, the set’s overall footprint is no greater than a regular OLED panel.
 Those Dolby-enabled speakers are perfectly in line with the electronics and input board.

-Connectivity includes four 4K HDMI v2.1 inputs, with HDCP 2.2 and Auto Low Latency game support, a trio of USBs, component and stereo phono inputs, an optical digital audio output and Ethernet to support on-board Wi-Fi and Bluetooth.
+Connectivity includes four 4K HDCP 2.2 inputs, with HDMI 2.1 Auto Low Latency game functionality, a trio of USBs, component and stereo phono inputs, an optical digital audio output and Ethernet to support on-board Wi-Fi and Bluetooth.
 A 3.5mm jack doubles as either wired headphone or subwoofer output.

 Related: What is HDMI 2.1?